 Here are a couple tips and things to be very aware of while sporting your line.
 Being armed with this information could save your life:

 It is VERY important that you understand proper procedure for PICC dressing changes.
 During the time I was admitted to the hospital, my amazing nurses cared for my PICC doing dressing changes every 7 days (plus an extra when I got it wet the first time I showered after insertion).
 They were amazing, meticulous, and never for one solitary second did I worry about the care my PICC was receiving.
 Once discharged from the hospital, I was told that I would have to attend a clinic in the next town over for regular PICC care.
 It is important to note that you will be assigned a care coordinator from the Local Integrated Health Network which is an organization, divided regionally across Ontario (here is a complete list for the equivalents across Canada), to act as a one stop shop for your medical needs.
-They then contract out to local business to assist with the various services they provide, such as PICC care.
+They then contract out to local businesses to assist with the various services they provide, such as PICC care.
 The first nurse at my local clinic, Betty, who changed my dressing was awesome.
 She was thorough and talked her way through the whole process.
 The second was also thorough.
 The third nurse, I noticed, did not change into sterile gloves once the old bandage was removed.
 Then, I noticed the fourth did not change gloves either.
 She even snapped at me when I asked whether she should be using sterile gloves.
 I had spent enough time in the hospital to learn of the repercussions of incorrect PICC care and even met someone who had been re-admitted after almost a full year of being discharged, because he got an infection in his PICC after a dressing change.
 He had to be treated for sepsis.
 The thing is, with a compromised immune system, sepsis can be quite damaging to the body and even fatal, if not treated in time.

 This is a link to very informative guidelines that teaches you all things PICC, including exactly how a PICC dressing should be changed.
 Here they are again: